dwhodges2/xslt_tools/report_metagenerator/README.md

 ## Use case

 You have a set of data in XML that you want to report out to Excel, Google Sheets, etc. in tabular form.
-For example, a metadata records for a catalog.
-There could be one XML file with many records, or many XML files with one or more records each.
+For example, a collection of metadata records from a catalog, metadata from a repository OAI-PMH feed, etc. There could be one XML file with many records, or many XML files with one or more records each.
 The end result should be a table with one row per record and the desired information from each record, as obtained by XPATH expressions, in columns.
 Use `report_metagenerator.xsl` to generate a reusable stylesheet modeled on your data, with which you can create tabular output across large sets of of XML data.

 ## How it works